 Smart Working refers to work performed all or mainly from home/ away from the traditional office.
-Using technology such as phone (mainly of the mobile kind), email and other office software such as spreadsheet and video conference to communicate.
+Using technology such as phones (mainly of the mobile kind), email and other office software such as spreadsheets and video conferences to communicate.

 Smart Working has been used for many years, yet only a small percentage of organisations took advantage of it.
 Partly due to limited tech understanding of management and long-established organisational culture.